 To freeze tomato paste, start by lining the container with cling wrap.
 The plastic wrapper ensures that the paste will not stick to the bottom of the container.
-After lining the container with cling wrap, start spooning the paste directly into the container, making sure to leave about an inch of space in the container for freezing.
+After lining the container with cling wrap, start spooning the paste into the container.
+Make sure to leave about an inch of space in the container for freezing.
 Finally, cover the container with an airtight lid, mark the date of freezing and stick it in the freezer.

 Another method to freezing tomato paste is spooning a dollop in a cling wrap lined glass tray.
-Freeze the dollops solid and then take them out of the freezer to transfer in a sturdy plastic wrap before chucking them back in the freezer.
+Freeze the dollops solid and then transfer to a sturdy plastic wrap before chucking them back in the freezer.

 To defrost a large batch of tomato paste, just transfer the frozen paste from the freezer to the fridge and thaw overnight.
 It will be ready to use in the morning.
 For smaller batches of tomato paste, get several dollops of the paste and put it directly into the dish during cooking.